MeAlam1/BlueLib/CONTRIBUTING.md

     - Update: If you update a Class, please add/update the `@version` to indicate it has been changed.
     - Copyright: Each file should start with `// Copyright (c) BlueLib.
 Licensed under the MIT License.`
     - Tags: Use `@see` to link to the correct Wiki Documentation page if it exists.
     - Logging: Log steps using `BaseLogger.log`.
-Don't forget to add true as the last parameter to ensure it's a BlueLib log.
+Remember to add true as the last parameter to ensure it's a BlueLib log.
     - Error Handling: Always ensure that errors and warnings are logged using appropriate logging levels.
 Critical steps must be logged at least with `BaseLogger.log(BaseLogLevel.Error)` to keep a trail of execution.

 ### Deprecation